jamesgarriss/onering/background.md

 Heroes already have one favored skill, based upon their culture.
 At this point a second favored skill is chosen, one that is based upon their background.
 Note that this does not add a new point into the skill, merely gives it favored status.

 ## Distinctive Features

+Distinctive features are type of trait.
+Traits describe aspects of an hero’s build, temper and capabilities that under certain circumstances can give them an advantage.
+There are different uses for Traits, but all are governed by the same principle:  The description of the Trait is essential.
+In other words, it must be reasonably plausible for someone with the features or qualities described by the Trait to fare better under the circumstances than an individual without them.
+Traits are unranked, and cannot be improved.

+### Definitions

+* Adventurous
+* Bold
+* Cautious
+* Clever
+* Cunning
+* Curious
+* Determined
+* Eager
+* Elusive
+* Energetic
+* Fair
+* Fair-spoken
+* Fierce
+* Forthright
+* Generous
+* Grim
+* Gruff
+* Hardened
+* Hardy
+* Honourable
+* Just
+* Keen-eyed
+* Lordly
+* Merciful